-The State of California cannot end homelessness without addressing survivors’ housing needs.
-Stay tuned for ways you can urge the Governor and legislature to make this critical investment!
+Stay tuned for ways you can urge the Governor and legislature to make these critical investments in coming years!

 Learn more: Read our op-ed in the California Health Report.

 [Read our July 1st statement.]
 Across California, domestic violence service providers support survivors, their families, and their communities every day in finding safety and healing.
 This support includes 24/7 emergency response to crisis calls, emergency shelter needs, and law enforcement and medical responses to long-term housing stability, counseling, and prevention work to stop violence before it ever occurs; these organizations are a core component of our social safety net.
 This is true every day, and even more so as we grapple with the impact of COVID-19 on our communities.
 Early into the Shelter In Pace orders the Partnership convened our members in a range of virtual meetings to learn of the impacts and to develop this set of policy recommendations for supporting California’s Domestic Violence Service Providers These recommendations were disseminated to the Governor’s office, legislature, and other decision makers.
 Our advocacy was a critical factor in securing resources for survivors.

 Ongoing Priority: Increase Federal Support for Domestic Violence Victims

 Together with other coalitions and national organizations, including the National Network to End Domestic Violence, the Partnership analyzes federal funding proposals and advocates to ensure they address the needs of programs serving domestic violence victims.
-To respond to the needs of survivors at the federal level, the Partnership has been a collaborating with our colleagues at the National Network to End Domestic Violence.
-Our Policy Team has added our voice to CARES Act advocacy, and contributed to a subsequent sign-on letter to U.S. House and Senate leadership.
+Our Policy Team actively supported the CARES Act, and contributed to a subsequent sign-on letter to U.S. House and Senate leadership.

 Other key areas of federal funding advocacy include, but are not limited to: the Family Violence Prevention and Services Act, the Victims of Crime Act, and the Violence Against Women Act.
 Learn more about federal funding for domestic violence and programs.